ni/nimi-python/docs/nidcpower/attributes.rst

     bounded by this positive value and its opposite.
     When set to **Asymmetric**, you must separately set a limit high and a limit low using distinct properties.
-    Asymmetric limits must meet the following requirements:
-    The range bounded by the limit high and limit low must include zero.
-The limit high and limit low must be separated by at least 2% of the selected limit range.
+    For asymmetric limits, the range bounded by the limit high and limit low must include zero.
     **Default Value:** Symmetric
     **Related Topics:**
     `Compliance <NI_DC_Power_Supplies_Help.chm::/compliance.html>`__